enarjord/passivbot/docs/configuration.md

 !!!
 Warning
     Be aware that Windows can have a limitation on the maximum path length of a file.
 If you run into a problem with this, you can try moving Passivbot to a different location that results in a shorter pathname, or a shorter value in the `config_name` parameter.

+## Automatic profit transfer

+Passivbot provides functionality to automatically transfer a specified percentage of profit on closed trades to the spot wallet.
+The transfer is performed in USDT, and the percentage transferred is defined by the `profit_trans_pct` configuration parameter.

+Besides automatic profit transfer, you can also manually transfer funds between your spot and futures wallet using Telegram.
+You can read more on this functionality in the [Telegram](telegram.md) section.

+!!!
+Info
+    In order to use this functionality, make sure you enable `Universal Transfer` on your API key.<br/>
+    This functionality is currently only supported on **Binance**